aptos-labs/developer-docs/docs/community/rust-coding-guidelines/rust-secure-coding-guidelines.md

 ### Data Structures with Deterministic Internal Order

 Certain data structures, like HashMap and HashSet, do not guarantee a deterministic order for the elements stored within them.
 This lack of order can lead to problems in operations that require processing elements in a consistent sequence across multiple executions.
+In the Aptos blockchain, deterministic data structures help in achieving consensus, maintaining the integrity of the ledger, and ensuring that computations can be reliably reproduced across different nodes.

 Below is a list of deterministic data structures available in Rust.
 Please note, this list may not be exhaustive:

 - **BTreeMap:** maintains its elements in sorted order by their keys.
 - **BinaryHeap:** It maintains its elements in a heap order, which is a complete binary tree where each parent node is less than or equal to its child nodes.